mfussenegger/nvim-lint/README.md

 ### from_pattern

+Creates a parser function from a pattern.

 ```lua
 parser = require('lint.parser').from_pattern(pattern, groups, severity_map, defaults, opts)
 ```

+### pattern

-The function allows to parse the linter's output using a Lua regular expression pattern.
+The function allows to parse the linter's output using a pattern which can be either:

-- pattern: The regular expression pattern applied on each line of the output
+- A Lua pattern.
+See `:help lua-patterns`.
+- A LPEG pattern object.
+See `:help vim.lpeg`.
+- A function (`fun(line: string):string[]`).
+It takes one parameter - a line
+  from the linter output and must return a string array with the matches.
+The array should be empty if there was no match.

+### groups

-- groups: The groups specified by the pattern
+The groups specify the result format of the pattern.
 Available groups:

 - `lnum`